palei/tronner/README.md

     :::bash
     $ ln -s /path/to/tronner/ tronner

-Also make sure your version of [Python](http://python.org) is at least 2.6.
+Also make sure your version of python is at least 2.6!

 # Examples